Right to Information

 The Queensland Government made a commitment to provide access to information held by the government, including Councils, unless on balance it is contrary to the public interest to provide that information.

 The Right to Information aims to make more information available, provide equal access to information across all sectors of the community, and provide appropriate protection for individual privacy.

-If you are looking for information about how Logan City Council operates, a good starting point is the Publication Scheme (PDF 888 KB) which sets out key information and how it can be accessed.
+If you are looking for information about how Logan City Council operates, a good starting point is the Publication Scheme which sets out key information and how it can be accessed.

-The Disclosure Log (PDF 8 KB) lists details of the requests made in the current financial year and the information provided in response to those requests, but does not include identifying details of the applicants.
+The Disclosure Log lists details of the requests that have been made and the information provided in response to those requests, but does not include identifying details of the applicants.

 - 2011/2012 Disclosure Log (PDF 12 KB)

 - 2009/2010 Disclosure Log (PDF 24 KB)

 Should you have any questions or wish to obtain a copy of the released documents, please contact Council's Administrative Review and Ethics Program on (07) 3412 3412.

 Please provide the following information when contacting Council: